Is Yamana Gold Inc. (AUY) a Keeper?

 AUY’s Market Performance

-AUY stocks went down by -10.21% for the week, with a monthly drop of -17.38% and a quarterly performance of -12.41%, while its annual performance rate touched 18.88%.
-The volatility ratio for the week stands at 5.57% while the volatility levels for the past 30 days are set at 4.32% for Yamana Gold Inc..
-The simple moving average for the period of the last 20 days is -13.57% for AUY stocks with a simple moving average of -16.03% for the last 200 days.
+AUY stocks went up by 5.15% for the week, with a monthly drop of -19.14% and a quarterly performance of -11.87%, while its annual performance rate touched 23.74%.
+The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 4.16% for Yamana Gold Inc..
+The simple moving average for the period of the last 20 days is -4.04% for AUY stocks with a simple moving average of -11.90% for the last 200 days.

 Analysts’ Opinion of AUY